The correct HMO Licensing fees are listed in the documents found on this page. See 'useful documents' below.

-An HMO licence will cost £270 per letting (bedsit, bedroom or studio).
-For example, a licence for an HMO flat or a house containing three lettings will cost £810.
-An HMO licence for a two bedroom flat occupied by two couples would cost £540.
+A five-year licence will cost £270 per letting (bedsit, bedroom or studio) or £650 if the HMO is comprised entirely of self-contained flats.
+For example, the licence for an HMO containing three bedsits will cost £810.
+The licence for a converted block containing two flats in the same ownership will be £650.

 Licences can be issued for a maximum of five years.

-A one-year licence will be issued where specific concerns with the management of a property warrant closer attention through licensing.
+A year-one licence will be issued where specific concerns with the management of a property warrant closer attention through licensing.

-To get a five-year licence and avoid the extra cost of renewing after a year, you need to:
+How do I get a five-year licence and avoid the extra cost of renewing the licence after a year?

 Meanwhile the background checks that we carry out must not: